John A. Hutchison

-John A. Hutchison (born 1950) is an American lawyer serving as a justice of the Supreme Court of Appeals of West Virginia.
-He joined the court in 2018 and served as chief justice in 2022.
+John A. Hutchison (born 1950) is an American lawyer who served as a justice of the Supreme Court of Appeals of West Virginia from 2018 to 2024.
+He served as chief justice in 2022.
+He temporarily served as a Senior Status justice on the court in 2025.

 Education

 Hutchison received his Bachelor of Arts in history and political science from Davis & Elkins College in 1972.
 He graduated with his Juris Doctor from the West Virginia University College of Law in 1980.

 Career

 Hutchison practiced law in Raleigh County for 10 years with Gorman, Sheatsley and Hutchison.
 In 1991, he opened the Nationwide Insurance West Virginia Trial Division Office and served as its managing trial attorney for four years.

 Judicial service

 Hutchison was appointed to the bench in the Tenth Judicial Circuit (Raleigh County) by then-Governor Gaston Caperton in 1995, and he was elected to that seat in 1996 and re-elected in 2000, 2008 and 2016.

 Supreme Court of Appeals of West Virginia

 After the resignation of Justice Allen Loughry, Hutchison was one of fifteen people interviewed by the West Virginia Judicial Vacancy Advisory Commission for the vacancy.
 He was appointed by Governor Jim Justice on December 12, 2018.
 Justice appointed Hutchison despite their different party registration.
 Hutchison had previously been elected as a Democrat through several partisan judicial elections.
 Nevertheless, the Republican Justice called Hutchison "one of the most conservative, respected jurists in the state of West Virginia" upon his appointment.
 Then-Republican Party Chair Melody Potter celebrated the appointment while Belinda Biafore, chairwoman of the state Democratic Party, accused Justice of playing politics with the appointment.